 I enjoyed the mixed tasting, but the star of the show was their Pet Nat rosé.
 Short for pétillant naturel, it’s a naturally sparkling wine that’s bottled while still fermenting.
 Technically it was in the club-members-only section of the menu, but I asked if I could try it and they allowed me to purchase a glass.

-This fizzy wine is a blend of Merlot and Petit Verdot, with little bit of Cabernet Sauvignon and Cabernet Franc.
+This fizzy wine is a blend of Merlot and Petit Verdot, with a little bit of Cabernet Sauvignon and Cabernet Franc.
 The notes of strawberry and watermelon were a light and refreshing end to the day.

 - Reservations are suggested but not required and you can make them online through their website.
 They are open year-round.